FaveInsights/EDNA-Call-Center-Analysis/README.md

 4. How can customer experience be improved?
 5. What other insights are necessary to be looked into based on the data provided that would promote efficiency?

-<p> Full report is available on [Medium] (https://www.medium.com/@favourbadakin/call-center-performance-analysis-identifying-opportunities-for-improvement-5536756772b3) </p>
+Full report is available on [Medium](https://www.medium.com/@favourbadakin/call-center-performance-analysis-identifying-opportunities-for-improvement-5536756772b3)